Thewbi/spi_sd_card_reader/README.md

 CH341StreamSPI4() is used to send and receive bytes.
 The function actually does perform a send operation and also a receive operation at the same time!
 There is no specific read and write operation for SPI in the API!

-If you want to send a byte of data, cann CH341StreamSPI4() with a buffer size of one.
-The USB SPI debugger will answer with a byte for each byte it receives!
-If the SD card plugged into the SD SPI card reader breakout board receives the byte, processes it and produces an response byte fast enough, then this byte is returned.
+If you want to send a single byte of data, call CH341StreamSPI4() with a buffer size of one.

+The USB SPI debugger will answer with a byte for each byte it receives, no matter if the SD card has actually answered with abyte!

+If the SD card plugged into the SD SPI card reader breakout board receives the byte, processes it and produces an response byte fast enough, then this byte is returned by the USB adapter.
 CH341StreamSPI4() will place the returned byte into the buffer that is used to initially provide the request!
 This means that the same buffer is used to contain the request and the request is then overriden to contain the response!

 If the SD card is not fast enough to produce a response byte, it will not pull the lines low and the SD Card reader breakout board will read from the lines anyways.
-It will then read all high values, since the SD card does not pull any line low.
+It will then read all high values, since the SD card does not pull any of the lines low.
 This means that if the SD card has not produced any output yet, you will read 0xFF (all lines high).

-If specific protocol spoken over SPI (in this case, the SD SPI card protocol) defines a response of 0x01 but you read 0xFF, then this most likely means that the card has not yet processed the request!
+If specific protocol spoken over SPI (in this case, the SD SPI card protocol) defines a response of 0x01 but you read 0xFF, then this most likely means that the card has not yet processed the request and has not yet output the 0x01 byte!
 The solution to this situation is to keep sending dummy data to the SD card over SPI in order to poll the SD card until it actually answers with the defined 0x01 byte!
+For dummy data, the specific byte 0xFF is used.
+I do not know why exactly, but only 0xFF seems to work in order to poll the SD card!

 So the take away is: